toeb/cmakepp/README.md

 * `target_set(<target> <prop-name> [<value> ...])` sets the value of the target property
 * `target_append(<target> <prop-name> [<value> ...])` appends the values to the current value of `<prop-name>`
 * `target_has(<target> <prop-name>)->bool` returns true iff the target has a property called `<prop-name>`
-*

-# <a name="windows registry></a> Windows Registry
+# <a name="windowsregistry"></a> Windows Registry

 Even though cmake and oocmake are platform independent working with the windows registry is sometimes import/ e.g. setting environment variables.
-The cmake interface for manipulating registry values is not very nice (cmake -E delete_regv write_regv, get_filename_component(result [HKEY_CURRENT_USER/Environment/Path] ABSOLUTE CACHE)) and hard to work with.
-Therfore I implemented a wrapper for the windows command line tool [`REG`](http://technet.microsoft.com/en-us/library/cc732643.aspx) called `reg()` it has the same call signature as `REG` with a minor difference: what is `reg add HKCU/Environment /v MyVar /f /d myval` is written `reg(add HKCU/Environment /v /MyVar /f /d myval)`.
+The cmake interface for manipulating registry values is not very nice (`cmake -E delete_regv` `write_regv`, `get_filename_component(result [HKEY_CURRENT_USER/Environment/Path] ABSOLUTE CACHE)` ) and hard to work with.
+Therefore I implemented a wrapper for the windows registry command line tool [REG](http://technet.microsoft.com/en-us/library/cc732643.aspx) and called it `reg()` it has the same call signature as `REG` with a minor difference: what is `reg add HKCU/Environment /v MyVar /f /d myval` is written `reg(add HKCU/Environment /v /MyVar /f /d myval)`.
+See also [wrap_executable](#executable)

 ## Availables Functions

 Using this command I have added convinience functions for manipulating registry keys and values